``` ```

 Academic Surgery

-Early 2025
+Summer 2025

 The Realization

 When I wrote a review article explaining the basic science of large language models for orthopaedic surgeons, I recognized the failure modes.
-The reasoning errors AI makes—drawing wrong conclusions from pattern-matching without structural understanding—were familiar.
+The reasoning errors AI makes, drawing wrong conclusions from pattern-matching without structural understanding, were familiar.
 They were the same errors I see in early learners.
 And I realized: I understood both domains deeply enough to fix this myself.

 October 15, 2025